520.546.3558

 1. What is Trust Funding?

 Funding is the term used to describe how a trust acquires ownership or control of an asset.
-There are many types of trusts and many benefits of establishing them, but a trust must actually own an asset to make it work.
+There are many types of trusts and many benefits of establishing them, but a trust must be funded properly to make it work.
 An unfunded or partially funded trust does not achieve its objectives.

 There are two methods of funding assets into a trust, depending on the type of asset: